 Why you’ll love this recipe

 ** This post contains tips and instructions to achieve the best possible results.
-For full ingredient quantities and methods, see the detailed recipe card below.
+This photo is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

 Step by step instructions

-Step 2; the apple blackberry filling.
+Step 2 – Make the apple and blackberry filling;

-This layer is super easy!
-Set the blackberries aside and gently stir the apple and other ingredients together in the bottom of a deep baking dish until the apples are evenly coated.
-Then gently add the blackberries and lightly fold.
-I used a deep 30 cm x 18 cm (12 “ x 7 “) dish.
-Make sure the apples are thinly sliced, or they won’t completely cook through.
+Stir the apple and other filling ingredients together in the bottom of a deep baking dish, until the apples are evenly coated.
+I used a deep, 30 cm x 18 cm (12 “ x 7 “) dish.

 Variations

 - Crumble – basic crumble is made by rubbing butter into flour and sugar.
-This recipe also adds oats for a little extra texture and flavour.
+This recipe also adds oats for extra texture and flavour.
 You can also add your favourite crushed or slivered nuts (like almonds, hazelnuts or macadamias).
 Or swap a little of the flour for some almond or hazelnut meal.
-And, try adding your favourite spices, like cinnamon or my favourite, a little ground ginger for a little extra spice.
+And, try adding your favourite spices, like cinnamon or my favourite, a little ground ginger for a little extra warming spice.

 Expert tips